qutech/QuMADA/docs/examples.rst

 		Duration of each measurement burst.
 Right now, only one burst per measurement is possible, should be the same as duration.
 You can only define two of num_points, burst_duration and sampling_rate, the third one is calculated from the other two.

 For buffered measurements, the number of setpoints is defined by the num_points of the buffer settings instead of the number of points defined by the dynamic parameters in the gate_parameters.
 As only smooth ramps for dynamic parameters are supported at the moment, the num_points and the delay set in the gate_params is ignored.
 Only "start" and "stop" or the first and last entry of the "setpoints" is used to define the sweep.
-Qtools will automatically configure the sweeps of the dynamic parameters to match the settings of the buffers.
+QuMADA will automatically configure the sweeps of the dynamic parameters to match the settings of the buffers.

 .. code-block:: python